Categories

 • Dangerous areas: just like any big city, Cairo has its fair share of dingy streets and louche areas.
 Protests and manifestations tend to turn violent, so avoid the main squares where they are held, specifically Tahrir.

-Recommended trip duration: 2-3 days
+Recommended trip duration: 3-4 days (allowing time for day trips)

 SEE ALSO: